dbrckovi/Simple-File-Commander/README.md

 # Reminder TODO:

+ - [ ] Figure out how to trigger dialog to handle thread request
  - [ ] Keep it !!!
 SIMPLE !!!
+ - [ ] Keys idea:
+      - a - selects all files and directories
+      - A - selects all items of focused type (if dir is focused, select all dirs)
+      - d - deselects all files and directories
+      - D - deselects all items of focused type (if dir is focused, deselect all dirs)
  - [ ] Navigating to /home/lost+found returns EBADF error
  - [ ] rewrite messagebox and text viewer to use slices instead of cloning strings
  - [ ] CommandBar.builder is convoluted. read TODO